Dental Practice Transition Checklist: Steps for a Smooth Office Handoff

 1. A buy-in happens when an outside practitioner buys into an existing practice.
 Usually, they will pay for a specified percentage of the ownership and there may be a clause allowing them to buy the remainder of the practice when the initial owner retires.

 3. A merger involves the combining of two dental practices into one, larger practice, usually with equal ownership by both parties.
-Mergers may involve a longer transition and like a buy-in, may include a buy-out option in the event one partner wishes to leave.
+Mergers may involve a longer transition and, like a buy-in, may include a buy-out option in the event one partner wishes to leave.

-4. Associate buy-ins happen when a practice associate is allowed to make payments over a time that will culminate in the transition of ownership to the associate.
+4. Associate buy-ins happen when a practice associate is allowed to make payments over time that will culminate in the transition of ownership to the associate.
 This can be a useful long-term strategy and can make for a smooth transition if done properly.

 5. Associateship is the process of bringing in new associates.
-These associates may do a partial buy-in to the practice and rules need to be clearly delineated to avoid power struggles.
+These associates may do a partial buy-in to the practice, and rules need to be clearly delineated to avoid power struggles.

-6. Affiliate transitions happen when a practice is sold to another entity such as a DSO or a group.
-In most cases, the intent is for the original owner to exit and a transition plan is designed with that in mind.
+6. Affiliate transitions happen when a practice is sold to another entity, such as a DSO or a group.
+In most cases, the intent is for the original owner to exit, and a transition plan is designed with that in mind.

 7. Roll-ups involve the acquisition of multiple practices over time.
 The intention is to create a single, larger practice from the smaller practices acquired, and a new transition period is required after each acquisition.

-Dental practice transitions can take only a few months or they may take place over multiple years depending on the transition process that best suits the long-term goals of the practice.
+Dental practice transitions can take only a few months or they may take place over multiple years, depending on the transition process that best suits the long-term goals of the practice.

 Dental Practice Transitions